MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-oath-tokens.md

 ### User self-assignment and activation

+The next sections cover different scenarios to demonstrate options for different roles create, assign, and activate tokens.

-Scenario 1: Admin Creates, Assigns, and Activates Token: creating, assigning, and activating a token as an admin, including the necessary API calls and verification steps.
+#### Scenario 1: Admin Creates, Assigns, and Activates Token: creating, assigning, and activating a token as an admin, including the necessary API calls and verification steps.

 Let's look at an example where a Privileged Authentication Administrator creates a token and assigns it to a user.
 For the body of the POST in this example, you can find the serial number from your device and the secretKey is delivered to you.